Home / Compare Travel Insurance / Guide to working abroad…

 But that doesn’t mean you’re automatically excluded if you’re over 30, so don’t worry about having missed out by not taking off overseas sooner!
 Some countries still allow over 30s to apply for this type of visa and there are more opportunities beyond the traditional working holiday visa.

 Getting a working holiday visa over 30 can be difficult, but a few countries may have working holiday visa options for you.
-As of July 2022, there are seven eligible countries and their current age limits for working holiday visas:
+As of July 2025, there are seven eligible countries for over 30s’ working visas.1 Their current age limits for working holiday visas are:

-In addition, both New Zealand and Switzerland don’t require a visa application to work and have no age limit for Australian passport holders.
+In addition, New Zealand doesn’t require a visa application to work and has no age limit for Australian passport holders.2 The working holiday visa conditions may also vary from country to country so be sure to research the criteria for your preferred destination.

-WWOOF stands for World Wide Opportunities on Organic Farms.
-It’s a program that connects volunteers to host families who live on farms.
+World Wide Opportunities on Organic Farms (WWOOF) is a program that connects volunteers to host families who live on farms.
 In exchange for food and board, you assist the farmers by getting your hands dirty and working outdoors during your stay.

 ‘WWOOFing’ opens up a range of potential travel destinations including, but not limited to: